-Okay, what in the world does this have to do with the Bible?
+So what does this have to do with the Bible?
 Good question!
-The Apostle Paul says that we believers in Jesus are ‘…being renewed in knowledge after the image of its creator’ (Colossians 3: 10).
-This ‘renewal’ involves lots of changes– all for the better, all for Him, all to look more like Jesus.
-Then Paul says in verse 14 that ‘…love, which binds everything together in perfect harmony’.
+Paul says that Jesus’ followers are ‘…being renewed in knowledge after the image of its creator’ (Colossians 3: 10).
+This ‘renewal’ involves lots of change– all to look more like Jesus.
+Then in verse 14– ‘…love, which binds everything together in perfect harmony’.
 Love is the great binder.
-The cornstarch of our Christian life.
+The cornstarch of our Christian life!

 Love will bind all together.
 I sound like I know what I’m talking about.
 I don’t.
-Need to work on this as much as anyone else.
+Need to work on this as much as you do.
 To be more loving and forgiving.
 Gracious and kind.
 Big words that I want to be even bigger in my heart.
 Join me?

 Lord, bind us together in your love.
 For Jesus’ sake.
 Amen.